 Office/desk and computer

-- Contact Facilities Management to request office space.
+- Contact Real Estate and Facilities to request office space.

 - Contact Drexel IT to purchase a computer or to have an existing computer reconfigured.

 - Contact Telecommunications department to order a new phone or have an existing one reconfigured.

 - Check to make sure that the employee's voicemail box has been set up.

 - Plan ahead to ensure that your new employee has all required office supplies, including pens, paper, post-it message pads, office keys, etc.